Minimal Representations of Order Types by Geometric Graphs: Exit edges

-\begin{proposition} Let $S \subset \RR^2$ be a set of points in general position and let $a, b \in S$.
-Then, $ab$ is not an exit edge of $S$ if and only if the following conditions hold: \begin{enumerate} \item If $ab$ is extremal in $S$, then $ab$ is an edge of at least one convex 4-hole in $S$. \item If $ab$ is internal in $S$, then there are two 4-holes $abxy$ and $bauv$, in counterclockwise order, such that their reflex angles (if any) are incident to~$ab$. \end{enumerate} \end{proposition}
+\begin{proposition} Let $S \subset \RR^2$ be a point set in general position and let $a, b\in~S$.
+Then, $ab$ is not an exit edge of $S$ if and only if the following conditions hold: \begin{enumerate} \item If $ab$ is extremal for $S$, then $ab$ is an edge of at least one convex 4-hole in~$S$. \item If $ab$ is internal in $S$, then there are two 4-holes $abxy$ and $bauv$, in counterclockwise order, such that their reflex angles (if any) are incident to~$ab$. \end{enumerate} \end{proposition}

-We remark that an internal exit edge either has a witness on both sides or is incident to at least one general 4-hole on one side.
+We remark that an internal exit edge either has a witness on both sides or is incident to at least one (not necessarily convex) 4-hole on one side.

 \begin{proof} Let $ab$ be an exit edge with a witness~$c$ that lies, without loss of generality, to the left of~$\overrightarrow{ab}$.
 Suppose there is a general 4-hole $abxy$, traced counterclockwise, such that the reflex angle of $abxy$ (if it exists) is incident to~$ab$.
-We can assume that $y$ lies to the left of~$\overrightarrow{ab}$, as in \fig{fig:channel} right.
+We can assume that $y$ lies to the left of~$\overrightarrow{ab}$, as in \fig{fig:channel} (right).
 First, suppose that $abxy$ is convex (this must hold if $ab$ is extremal).
 Since $ab$ is an exit edge with witness $c$, the line $\overline{ax}$ does not separate $c$ from $b$ and the line $\overline{by}$ does not separate $c$ from $a$.
 Thus, $c$ must be inside the $4$-hole $abxy$, which is impossible.
-Second, suppose that $abxy$ is not convex (then, $ab$ is internal), and $x$ is to the right of $\overline{ab}$.
+Second, suppose that $abxy$ is not convex (then, $ab$ is internal), and $x$ is to the right of $\overrightarrow{ab}$.
 Since $ab$ is an exit edge with witness $c$, the line $\overline{bx}$ does not separate $a$ from $c$ and the line $\overline{ay}$ does not separate $b$ from $c$, so $c$ lies inside the $4$-hole $abxy$, again a contradiction.